OctopusDeploy/blog/blog/2023-08/paved-versus-golden-paths/index.md

   - DevOps
 ---

-If you are following the Platform Engineering trend, you'll have heard people talking about paved paths and golden paths.
-They are sometimes used as synonyms, but can also be different approaches.
+If you follow the [Platform Engineering](https://octopus.com/devops/platform-engineering/) trend, you'll have heard people talking about paved paths and golden paths.
+They are sometimes used as synonyms but can also reflect different approaches.

 ## Paved paths

-If you were a city planner designing a park, you'd need to provide areas for people to stop as well as routes for people to pass through.
-The perfect park is a public space that you can see, walk through, and use for recreational activities.
+If you were a city planner designing a park, you'd need to provide areas for people to stop and routes to pass through.
+The perfect park is a public space you can see, stroll through, and use for recreational activities.
 One of the tricky parts of park design is where to place the paths.

-People who want to take a leisurely walk would prefer a winding scenenic stroll around the park, but people passing through on their way from the coffee shop to the office prefer more direct routes.
-Most parks offer either winding routes through the park or a series of direct paths that form a large X criss-crossing the park.
+People who want to take a leisurely walk prefer a winding scenic stroll with pleasant views, but people passing through from the coffee shop to their office prefer more direct routes.
+Most parks offer winding trails through the park or a series of direct paths forming a giant X crisscrossing the park.

 As an alternative to planning the routes through the park, you can let people use it for a while.
-People using the park will wear tracks in the grass that indicate where paths may be most useful.
+People crossing the park will wear tracks in the grass that indicate where paths may be most helpful.
 They literally vote with their feet.
-Building these paths after the demand for a route is visible means you are more likley to put them in the right place, though you can't please everyone.
+Building these paths after the demand for a route is visible means you are more likely to put them in the right place, though you can't please everyone.

-There are also dangers to this approach, as [Sam Walter Foss warned](https://poets.org/poem/calf-path) in his 1895 about how a playful calf ended up accidentally designing the main street in a large city, as it was build around the path it made through the woods some 300 years earlier.
+This approach is also dangerous, as [Sam Walter Foss warned](https://poets.org/poem/calf-path).
+His 1895 poem tells how a playful calf influences the design of a large city, whose main road is built around the trail the calf made through the woods some 300 years earlier.

 ## Paved paths in software

-You can use the paved paths technique in software.
-You can observe how users currently achieve a goal, and use what you find to generate a design for the software.
+You can use the paved path technique in software.
+You can observe how users currently achieve a goal and use what you find to generate a design for the software.

-Before source control systems were created, a common technique for avoiding collisions with changes made by other developers was the source wall.
-To create a source wall, you'd write each file name on a sticky note and put it up on a spare wall.
+Before software source control systems were created, the source wall was a common technique for avoiding change collisions.
+To create a source wall, you'd write each file name on a sticky note and add it to the wall.

-If you wanted to edit a file, you'd go to the source wall and fild the file you wanted to change.
+If you wanted to edit a file, you'd go to the source wall and find the file you wanted to change.
 If the sticky note was on the wall, you could take it back to your desk and make your edit.
-If you couldn't find the sticky note, you had to wait for it to come back before you made your change.
+If you couldn't find the sticky note, you had to wait for its return before making your change.

-This manual process meant your changes would never clash or overwrite another developer's changes.
+This manual process meant your changes would never clash, and you'd never overwrite another developer's changes.

 The first source control system paved this path.
-You would check out a file and the system would prevent another developer changing it until you checked it back in.
+You would check out a file, and the system would prevent another developer from changing it until you checked it back in.
 This pattern was the paved path equivalent of the source wall.

-If you are using a modern source control system, you'll notice that it doesn't work this way.
-That's because the paved path has been replaced by something better.
-A golden path.
+If you use a modern source control system, you'll notice it doesn't work this way.
+That's because the paved path has been replaced by something better: A golden path.

 ## Golden paths